tgpatel025/made-in-india/README.md

 ### Extra
 - To view how we are scrapping, Go to "./web-scrapper-tool/source/main_scrapper.py" and comment line no. 207 and 208.

-**If you encounter any issue and have any suggestion while using code, feel free to contact on yadavyogesh9999@gmail.com**
+**If you encounter any issue and have any suggestion while using code, feel free to contact on yadavyogesh9999@gmail.com and tapan.vach025@gmail.com**